rschristopher/rschristopher.github.io/src/custody/imperfect-metaphors.md

 In reality, there are no actual coins to custody.
 Bitcoin is pure information;
- information copied publicly in an immutable ledger.
+ information copied publicly in a cryptographic ledger.
 Everyone can have a copy of the ledger, and everyone can validate that the ledger is correct.
 And similar to how the Internet empowered individuals to share ideas with the world,